texstudio-org/texstudio/utilities/manual/source/configuration.md

 |  `[txs-app-dir]`                    | Location of the TeXstudio executable (useful for portable settings) |
 |  `[txs-settings-dir]`               | Location of the settings file (texstudio.ini) |

-The section [Forward/Inverse search](advanced.md#forward-and-inverse-searching) gives some example commands for common viewers.

 You can always restore the original settings using the revert button to the right.